INFO & FAQ

 Yes, similar to any other business, a wedding photographer must be registered both with the State of South Carolina (Retail License) and the federal government (a federal ID #).
 It's important for you as a client to know that, when you hire a wedding photographer, you are dealing with a legitimate business.
 I'm happy to provide this information to you (Retail License, and federal ID#) upon request.
 Also, one more important factor (and seldom asked) has to do with business licenses for each jurisdiction/county in the Charleston, SC area (please see the next question).

-Q: What are the mandatory licensing ordinances for the various jurisdictions / counties of Charleston, SC?
+Q: What are the mandatory licensing ordinance for the various jurisdictions/municipalities counties of Charleston, SC?

 There are four jurisdictions within Charleston, SC: City of Isle of Palms, City of Charleston, Town of Mount Pleasant and North Charleston.
 The ordinance requires that you must have an up-to-date business license for each area, and yes, Isle of Palms even requires it for beach weddings!
 It is important that you make sure you receive a copy of that license from the wedding photographer, given that most of the venues (e.g., churches, synagogues) will ask you for it, prior to the wedding.
 Plus, you never know who might be enforcing the ordinance, especially on a wedding day!